HPInc/ml-git/docs/mlgit_commands.md

   --verbose                 Debug mode
 ```

-This command allows the user to download an specific file from an entity.
-With it, when downloading, a copy of the file is created in the user's current directory, thus not being tracked by ml-git.
+This command allows the user to download a specific file from an entity.
+With it, when downloading, a copy of the file is created in the user's current directory.

 It is important to note that this command can be used whether or not in a directory with an initialized ml-git project.